VladislavBanitsky/WinWeather/README.md

 Meet a simple and convenient weather viewing application for Windows!
-To always be aware of the weather outside, use WinWeather :)
+During rain or thunderstorms, the sound of these natural phenomena is turned on.
+Download, run (without installation), configure and enjoy :)
 ![Screenshot](Screenshot.PNG)

 ## How to build .exe